Ed94/SectoredLang/README.md

 The benefit is its one single programming language platform to do entire implmentation of a project or any other use case.
 Code from other languages can be brought into being managed by the handler so long as an alias set is defined for the lanauge the code was written in.
 Everything done is strictly explicit (To the level specified) to prevent hidden ambiguities.

 ## Modules:
-Metal - The raw binary packager.
-( Can have several sub-modules installed depending on hardware platform support. )
+Metal - The raw binary packager. (x86/64, ARM, RISC, etc) ( Can have several sub-modules installed depending on hardware platform support. )

-Assembler - Assembler.
-( Can have several sub-modules depending on hardware platform support. )
+Assembler - Native Hardware Assembler. (x86/64, ARM, RISC, etc) ( Can have several sub-modules depending on hardware platform support. )

-Unisembler - Universal Assembler.
-Abstracts assembly to a low level universal assembly alias set.
+Unissembly - Universal Assembler.
+Abstracts platform assembly to a low level universal assembly alias set.
 Has different levels for abstraction support.
 (Ranging from 1:1 statement execution to multi-statement abstraction)

 Compiler - Traditional High-Level compiled langauge.
 Has various low level support (sub-levels) ranging from low lying operation to very high overhead.
+(Written in Unissembly)

-Interpreter
+Interpreter (Written in Compiler)

 Functional